Last Updated on

 Getting to Pico Duarte: How to Get There & Which Trail to Hike

 According to locals, there are at least 5 known hiking routes that lead to Pico Duarte.
-The most popular one is La Ciénaga which usually takes 3 days and is 23.1 kilometers of hiking.
-This is also the quickest and most paved trail.
+The most popular one is La Ciénaga which usually takes 2-3 days and is about 23 kilometers of hiking.
+This is also the quickest and thus the most trotted trail.

 The other routes include Mata Grande, Sabaneta, Las Lagunas, and Los Corralitos.
 As of yet, no official information can definitively say with 100% accuracy how long these hikes are and what they compose of.
 There seem to be no government reports providing factual information.
-Most of it is word of mouth.
+Most of it is word of mouth from local people.
 But they all seem to range from 40 to 108 kilometers and 3 to 7+ days hiking.
-These websites have differing numbers and information about the other four routes: RJM125, Accion Verde, Viajar RD, Pico Duarte RD, and Kiskeya Alternative.
+These websites have differing numbers and information about the other four routes: RJM125, Accion Verde, and Kiskeya Alternative.

 How to Prepare for Pico Duarte & What to Pack

 The number one regret most Pico Duarte hikers expressed (during and after this hike) was wishing they had prepared better for.
 Do not slack off on this.
 Here are some important ways to prepare and pack:

 Try to Physically Train/Prepare Your Body for Pico Duarte

 If you don’t work out much, try to warm up your body for the hike.
 Here are some ways to work out before a big hike by REI.
 Remember to stretch in the mornings before each hiking day.
 In the evenings, give your legs massages at night before going to bed to lessen muscle soreness the next day.
 And remember to stay hydrated to further avoid leg cramping.

 Pack the Right Hiking Gear for Pico Duarte